 When seeking enrollment for a student under the hardship provisions described below, the parent or potential caregiver may be required to provide documented evidence of hardship subsequent to the student's immediate enrollment in school.
-The assigned Pupil Personnel Worker will meet with the parent and/or caregiver to complete the appropriate enrollment forms.
+The assigned pupil personnel worker will meet with the parent and/or caregiver to complete the appropriate enrollment forms.

-- Informal Kinship Care A nonresident student whose parent(s) are residents of the state of Maryland and are currently experiencing a hardship may be eligible for Informal Kinship Care enrollment.
+- Informal Kinship Care A student whose parent(s) are residents of the State of Maryland and are currently experiencing a hardship may be eligible for Informal Kinship Care Enrollment.
 The relative who is assuming kinship care responsibilities must be a resident of Howard County.
 Applicable tuition costs may be reimbursed by the Maryland school system of origin.
 The hardships considered under this provision are: - a.
-Death or serious illness of a parent or legal guardian. - b.
-Drug addiction of parent or legal guardian. - c.
-Incarceration of parent or legal guardian. - d.
-Abandonment. - e.
-Active military deployment. - 2.
+Death or serious illness of a parent. - b.
+Drug addiction of parent. - c.
+Incarceration of parent. - d.
+Abandonment by parent. - e.
+Active military deployment of parent. - 2.
 The following procedures are required of the relative providing informal kinship care in order to complete and maintain an Informal Kinship Care Enrollment: - a.
-The relative will provide evidence of bona fide residence.
+The relative will provide evidence of bona fide residence. - b.

-- b.
 The relative will verify the informal kinship care relationship through a sworn affidavit and provide documentation of hardship to the Office of Pupil Personnel upon request.
-A new affidavit and supporting documentation must be provided each year at least two weeks before the beginning of the school year. - c.
+A new affidavit and supporting

+- documentation will be provided each year at least two weeks before the beginning of the school year. - c.
 The relative will notify the Office of Pupil Personnel, in writing, within 30 days of any change that occurs in the care of the student or in the serious family hardship of the student's parent. - d.
 The relative providing informal kinship care will make the full range of educational decisions for the student.
 The parent of the student in an informal kinship care relationship will have the final decision-making authority regarding the educational needs of the student. - e.
 The Office of Pupil Personnel may verify the facts given by the relative providing informal kinship care.
 If fraud or misrepresentation is discovered during an audit, the student will be withdrawn from the HCPSS.
-Any person who willfully makes a material misrepresentation in the affidavit will be subject to a penalty payable to the HCPSS for three times the pro rata share of tuition for the time the student fraudulently attends a HCPSS school. - 3.
-Caregiver for Non-Maryland Resident Student A nonresident student whose parents reside outside of the state of Maryland and are currently experiencing a hardship may be eligible for Caregiver for non-Maryland Resident Student status enrollment.
-The relative who is assuming caregiver status must be a resident of Howard County.
+Any person who willfully makes a material misrepresentation in the affidavit will be subject to a penalty payable to the HCPSS for three times the pro rata share of tuition for the time the student fraudulently attends an HCPSS school. - 3.
+Caregiver for Non-Maryland Resident Student A nonresident student whose parents reside outside of the State of Maryland and are currently experiencing a hardship may be eligible for Caregiver for Non-Maryland Resident Student status enrollment.
+The adult relative who is assuming caregiver status must be a resident of Howard County.
 The hardships considered under this provision are: - a.
 Child abuse or neglect. - b.
-Death or serious illness of a parent or legal guardian. - c.
-Incarceration of parent or legal guardian. - d.
-Abandonment. - e.
-Active military deployment.
+Death or serious illness of a parent. - c.
+Incarceration of parent. - d.
+Abandonment by parent. - e.
+Active military deployment of parent.

-The same procedures for establishing and maintaining an Informal Kinship Care enrollment apply to Caregiver for Non-Maryland Resident Student Status enrollment (see section II.B.1. above).
+Procedures for Caregiver for Non-Maryland Resident Student Status enrollment (see Section II.B.1. above) are similar to those for establishing and maintaining an Informal Kinship Care Enrollment but may require additional documentation.